jmilosh/jmilosh.github.io/about.md

 ---

 Welcome to my portfolio site!
-As with all of my projects, creating this site has been an adventure in learning a new technology.
-In this case, [Jekyll](http://jekyllrb.com).
-I'm motivated by challenges, so in these pages you will see the result of my persuit of various challenges.

-On my first introduction to AngularJS, I was hooked.
-I was then fortunate to find a position in a company that embraced that technology and gave me the opportunity to develop those skills.
-Both my personal Angular projects and collaborations with my co-workers are presented here.
+In these pages you will find descriptions and links to many of my web development projects.
+I've included my personal projects as well as collaborations that I've contributed to.

+I've used many technologies in these projects, including:

+- AngularJS
+- jQuery
+- D3.js
+- pure JavaScript
+- Firebase
+- Django/Python
+- WordPress
+- Vagrant
+- Grunt
+- Gulp
+- Sass
+- Prerender
+- Digital Ocean/Nginx

+Currently, I work primarily with AngularJS and Python (Django), but continue to explore various technologies through personal projects and tutorials.
+Other technologies that I've worked with that aren't represented here are the MEAN stack and Ruby/Rails.

-You will notice some WordPress projects.
-My early Web consulting work consisted of developing custom WordPress sites for small business clients.
-I've also included a few of these projects.
+I've included several WordPress projects&mdash;my early Web consulting work consisted of developing custom WordPress sites for small business clients.

-In my current position, I workprimarily with  AngularJS and Python (Django).
+Also included are several of my early JavaScript projects which were built in pure JavaScript (no jQuery).